WilliamXXu/EpiILMCT/README.md

-An improved and adapted version of EpiILMCT:
+An improved and adapted version of EpiILMCT, by University of Cambridge part III Systems Biology students

 1. fixed the transcov parameter of epictmcmc